Geometric Constraints in Deep Learning Frameworks: A Survey

-Throughout this paper, we keep our focus on geometry-enforcing concepts used across different problems that either do depth estimation or are closely related to depth estimation problems.
-We only discuss the specific concepts used and their relevance to stereo or MVS depth estimation frameworks.
 This survey is organized in $8$ sections.
-Starting from Sec. \ref{sec:plane-sweep}, we discuss the broad classification of geometric constraints presented in our taxonomy show in Fig. \ref{fig:taxonomy}.
-For most of the sections, we first describe the a most common mathematical formulation of the concept that covers the majority of the methods and then, we describe different modifications applied to it by specific methods.
+Starting from Sec. \ref{sec:plane-sweep}, we discuss the broad classification of geometric constraints presented in our taxonomy shown in Fig. \ref{fig:taxonomy}.
+For most of the sections, we first describe the most common mathematical formulation of the geometry-inspired concept that covers the majority of the methods, and then we describe different modifications applied to it by specific methods.
 Sec. \ref{sec:plane-sweep} describes the traditional plane sweep algorithm and its variants.
 Sec. \ref{sec:cross-view} focuses on all such geometric constraints that use alternate view(s) for enforcing consistency (cross-view consistency).
 Sec. \ref{sec:geometry-preserving} delves into geometric constraints that enforce structural consistency between a reference image and a target image to preserve the structural integrity of the scenes.
 Sec. \ref{sec:surface-normal} focuses on the orthogonal relation between depth and surface normal to guide geometric consistency.
 Sec. \ref{sec:geometric-attention} discusses the integration of geometric constraints in attention mechanism and Sec. \ref{sec:geometric-representation} presents the methods to enforce geometry-based representation learning in deep neural networks.
 We present our conclusion in Sec. \ref{sec:conclusion}.